deckhouse/deckhouse-cli/README.md

 To install the `d8` binary from the provided GitHub release link, follow these steps:

 1. Download your [desired version](https://github.com/deckhouse/deckhouse-cli/releases)
-2. Unpack it (`tar -xvf d8-v0.1.0-linux-amd64.tar.gz`)
+2. Unpack it (`tar xvf d8-vX.Y.Z-OS-ARCH.tar.gz`)
-3. Find the `d8` binary in the unpacked directory, and move it to its desired destination (`mv linux-amd64/d8 /usr/local/bin/d8`)
+3. Find the `d8` binary in the unpacked directory, and move it to its desired destination under the $PATH.
+4. On macOS you might need to remove the quarantine attribute from binary to prevent Gatekeeper from blocking it ( `sudo xattr -d com.apple.quarantine /path/to/d8`)